MacTakeAwayData Rank – 9 stars out of 10

 You’ll have USB C Thunderbolt ports that support the speed that the T5 can go at.

 Samsung puts in the box a USB C to USB C cable.
-Means there’s no need for you to go to the cost of buying a USB cable.

-Perfect for your Macs with USB C ports.
+And that makes it perfect for your Macs with USB C ports.

 Your MacBook 2015 or later will have USB C ports but they’ll be Gen 1.